-As if modern women don’t have enough to deal with these days, like pay-inequality and that ever-present glass ceiling, they’re also more susceptible to foot pain than men.
-Here’s why:
+To a Houston podiatrist like-myself, this government-sanctioned discrimination is shocking.
+As if modern women don’t have enough to deal with these days, like pay-inequality and that ever-present glass ceiling, they’re also forced to give themselves foot pain on the job.
+And it's not just a temporary issue.
+Over time, all-day high-heel wearing can lead to major health problems.

 1. A high heeled shoe forces the posture into an unnatural position that significantly stresses the joints.
 The spine, which in flat shoes is reasonably straight, forms more of an 'S' shape with the chest and lower back pushing forward and the hips pushed back.
 The height of the heel also changes the amount of weight on the forefoot.
 A 1-inch heel will increase the pressure by 22%; a 2-inch heel by 57%; and a 3-inch heel by 76%.
 This increased pressure puts the forefoot at risk for injuries such as stress fractures, bunions, and hammertoes.